Frank Turner: FTHC, Undefeated and The Next Ten Years (2021–present)

 Turner released a new single called "Haven't Been Doing So Well" on 16 September 2021.
 This was followed by the release of FTHC, his ninth studio album, on 11 February 2022.
 The album went straight to number 1 in the official UK album chart, the first time Turner had reached the number 1 spot.
 Turner and The Sleeping Souls were due to embark on a tour entitled "The Never Ending Tour of Everywhere" starting in January 2022.
 However, rising COVID-19 cases in the UK following the emergence of the Omicron variant lead to the tour being cancelled in December 2021 due to health concerns for the crew and audience.

 On 19 August 2022, he and his friend Chris Blake, who produces music under the name Palest Boy at School, released an album as Eating Before Swimming entitled Playtime with Christopher and Francis Volume 1.

 Turner broke the first Music Venue Trust world record in May 2024 when he played 15 gigs in 24 hours, each in a different UK town or city.
 A share of the proceeds from these shows was donated to the Music Venue Trust.
 The attempt was undermined by the band Crywank who did an unofficial run of 16 shows in 16 cities in 24 hours the day before, but their attempt was not recognised by any official awarding bodies.
-The Guinness World Record group are yet to verify Turners attempt.
+The Guinness World Record group have verified Turner's attempt.

 Turner released his tenth studio album, Undefeated, on 3 May 2024.
 The album was recorded at Turner's home studio and was his first album to be entirely self-produced.
 The album was also the first to feature Sleeping Souls drummer, Callum Green, who joined the band in 2020, following Nigel Powell's departure.
-On the album's accompanying tour, Turner celebrated his 3000th show on February 22, 2025, with a performance at the 10,000 capacity Alexandra Palace in London.
+On the album's accompanying tour, Turner celebrated his 3000th show on 22 February 2025, with a performance at the 10,000 capacity Alexandra Palace in London.

-On November 7th, 2025, Turner released a compilation of b-sides, rarities, covers and acoustic versions called The Next Ten Years which acts as a follow up to Ten for Ten and is his 5th such compilation.
-Released digitally and as a triple LP.
+On 7 November 2025, Turner released a compilation of b-sides, rarities, covers and acoustic versions called The Next Ten Years, which acts as a follow up to Ten for Ten and is his fifth such compilation.
+The compilation was released digitally and as a triple LP.